lindnjoe/klipper_openams/README.md

 tracks this repository, so subsequent updates can be pulled with a simple `git pull` while that branch is checked out.

-Install OpenAMS using the provided script:
+Install OpenAMS using the provided script for first time installs:

 ```bash
 cd ~